 He was appointed interventor on 5 January 1897CEHM, Fondo CDLIV Colección José Y. Limantour, 1a.
 1883, carpeta 35, legajo 9320.

-Pous was vice-president of the bank when died in June 1903.
+Pous was vice-president of the bank in 1899 and when he died in June 1903.

 Anselmo Román Zaldo was born in Pradoluengo, Burgos, Spain on 21 April 1863, and emigrated to Mexico to work in Zaldo Hermanos y Cía, the firm founded by his uncle, Bruno Zaldo y RiveraThis was founded around 1867 by Bruno who had come to Veracruz a few years earlier and set himself up as a general merchant and was later joined by his brothers.
 At the end of the 1870s Antonio Basagoiti founded the private bank Basagoiti-Zaldo with the Zaldos in Mexico City, located at calle de Capuchinas 2½.
 There is no further information on this bank but in the Directorio de Veracruz of 1880 Zaldos Hermanos appear as bankers, located at Salinas 10.
 The bank is mentioned in various Zaldo Hermanos adverts up to 1900.